 Hometown: Philadelphia, PA

-Austin joined Philadelphia Ballet as a member of PBII for our 2016/2017 season.
-He was promoted to apprentice in 2017 and to corps de ballet in 2018.
-Since joining the company, Austin has performed leading roles in George Balanchine’s The Nutcracker® (Cavalier), Angel Corella’s Don Quixote (Espada), Kenneth Macmillan’s Romeo and Juliet (Paris), Angel Corella’s Swan Lake (Von Rothbart) and in Angel Corella’s Giselle (Hilarion).
+Austin joined Philadelphia Ballet as a member of Philadelphia Ballet II for our 2016/2017 Season.
+He was promoted to Apprentice in 2017, to Corps de Ballet in 2018, and in early 2022 he was promoted to Demi Soloist.
+Austin was promoted to Soloist for the start of the 2022-23 season.
+Since joining the company, Austin has performed leading roles in George Balanchine’s The Nutcracker® (Cavalier), Angel Corella’s Don Quixote (Espada), Kenneth Macmillan’s Romeo and Juliet (Paris), Angel Corella’s Swan Lake (Siegfried and Von Rothbart) and in Angel Corella’s Giselle (Hilarion).
 Austin has also performed in Alexander Ekman’s Episode 31 and a world premiere by Juliano Nunes’ Connection.